piroor/tweet.sh/README.md

 In this case this script stays running.
 To stop the process, you need to send the `SIGINT` signal via Ctrl-C or something.

+*Important note: you cannot use this feature together with `watch-mentions` command.
+Only one streaming API is allowed for you at once.*
+*If you hope to watch search results with mentions, use the `-k` option of the `watch-mentions` command.*

 ## How to watch various mentions?

-If you hope to observe mentions and other events around you, `watch-mentions` command will help you.
+If you hope to observe mentions and other events around you or any keyword, `watch-mentions` command will help you.

 ~~~
-$ ./tweet.sh watch-mentions -r "echo 'REPLY'; cat" \
+$ ./tweet.sh watch-mentions -k "keyword1,keyword2,..." \
+                            -r "echo 'REPLY'; cat" \
                             -t "echo 'RT'; cat" \
                             -q "echo 'QT'; cat" \
                             -f "echo 'FOLLOWED'; cat"